-- Procedural irregularity that affected the outcome of the matter. - New evidence that was not reasonably available at the time of the determination regarding responsibility or sanction(s) was made that could affect the outcome of the matter; and/or - The Title IX Coordinator/ Title IX Investigator or Hearing Panel had a conflict of interest or bias for or against Reporting Parties or Responding Parties generally or the individual Complainant or Respondent that affected the outcome of the matter.
+• Procedural irregularity that affected the outcome of the matter.

+- New evidence that was not reasonably available at the time of the determination regarding responsibility or sanction(s) was made that could affect the outcome of the matter; and/or - The interim Title IX Coordinator Hearing Panel had a conflict of interest or bias for or against Reporting Parties or Responding Parties generally or the individual Complainant or Respondent that affected the outcome of the matter.

-Appeals must be submitted in writing to the Title IX Coordinator/Title IX Investigator within five (5) business days of the determination regarding responsibility.
+Appeals must be submitted in writing to the interim Title IX Coordinator within five (5) business days of the determination regarding responsibility.
 The appeal must consist of a plain, concise, and complete written statement specifically identifying both the procedural irregularity, new evidence, and/or conflict of interest and the effect on the outcome of the matter.
 Receipt of the written appeal will be acknowledged in writing.

-Upon receipt of the appeal, the Title IX Coordinator/Title IX Investigator will forward the appeal to the Dean of Academic Affairs.
+Upon receipt of the appeal, the interim Title IX Coordinator will forward the appeal to the Dean of Academic Affairs.
 The Dean of Academic Affairs is an impartial decision-maker.